-As I described in my article about how Authority sites can survive an economic downturn better than others, there are two ways an Authority site beats a pure play SEO/PPC site.
+As I described in my article about how Authority sites can survive an economic downturn better than others, there are two ways an Authority site beats a pure SEO site.

-How does a traditional affiliate site build links?
+How does a traditional affiliate site or niche website build links?

 - Emailing for swaps?